isomerpages/moe-rivervalleyhigh/index.md

       alt: Image alt text
       url: /rv70/
-      description: For seventy years RVHS upheld its motto “Upholding Virtues, Contributing to Society”,  nurturing generations of students in wisdom, character, and courage.
+      description: For seventy years RVHS upheld its motto “Upholding Virtues, Contributing to Society”,  and nurtured generations of students in wisdom, character, and courage.
   - infopic:
       title: Inspiring Excellence
       id: infopic